DarkLicornor/CM2003-PinAndDraw/README.md

 You can currently :
 - Signin / Signup thanks to firebase
-- Adjust image size and move them thanks to interact.js
+- Adjust image size and move them thanks to interact.js (Drag by clicking anywhere, resize by click on bottom-right corner)

 Ongoing :
 - Add image from pinterest